 Educating the Mind without Educating the Heart is no education at all. — Aristotle

 Planning a responsible Italy family travel itinerary can contribute to cultivating a growth mindset in impressionable and curious children and teens as they view the world around them from a place of open-mindedness and self-awareness.
-Lisa Tucci of Quantum Learning Italy provides tips for parents on how to make your family holiday to Italy even more meaningful.
+We’ve collected top tips for parents on how to make your family holiday to Italy even more meaningful.

 A Growth Mindset for an Ever-Shrinking World

 Travel is one of the greatest ways to open minds, widen horizons, and teach kids about cultures different from one’s own…not to mention exchange rates, and…as that train pulls out of the station…just as you step up to the platform …the essentials of flexibility are fundamental.
 We never know where the experiences of our journeys as children will lead us as adults — a trip I took to Italy at 6 years old assured my place as a 25-year resident and becoming a dual citizen as an adult.

 Today, in our ever-increasing globalized society, kids seem to be connected more digitally, but are actually more disconnected to the real events going on around them.
 The secret, of course, is travel; but really, it’s more than that.
 It’s paying attention, getting involved, looking around, and making decisions; from perhaps ordering a gelato, or trying strange new foods.
 It’s about getting out of one’s comfort zone and seeing the magic that takes place.

 It seems that we don’t have a digital divide — we have an experiential divide.
 I see daily the difference between kids observing their world with an unbridled curiosity of what surrounds them, or…those whose noses are pressed into some sort of digital device while the landscape passes them by out the window or at the dinner table.
 So what strategies can we employ to help kids “up their game” of life?

 Strategies for Meaningful Italy Teen Travel